1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsDomestic Violence Housing First Grant Program is sponsored by Minnesota Department of Public Safety.
-Funds community-based nonprofit or Tribal Nation-based domestic violence programs to implement housing-first approaches.
+Funds community-based nonprofit or Tribal Nation-based domestic violence programs to implement the Domestic Violence Housing First approach.

 Get alerted about grants like this